Alonso-del-Arte/blackjack/CONTRIBUTING.md

 free time.
 Just use whatever build tool your IDE uses by default.

 Contributors should have a proper Java IDE (most are available for free) and JUnit.
+This project started out with Java 8 and JUnit 4.
+But so as to avail myself to certain advances in later Java versions, and to simplify internationalization, I have upgraded the project to Java 21.
+However, I continue to use JUnit 4 for testing.

-This project uses Java 8 and JUnit 4.
-Contributors may use later versions of Java provided they don't use features not available in Java 8.
+Contributors may use later versions of Java provided they don't use features not available in Java 21.
 Using JUnit 4 should be no problem in an IDE that also has JUnit 5 (e.g., IntelliJ IDEA).

 Also note that the principal branch of this repository is named "main" but it was not originally so.
 If you cloned or forked prior to the branch rename,